 The Work Group first debated whether the exception points system for pediatric candidates should be changed at all.
-At first, the Work Group agreed the standardized points system that currently exists for pediatric candidates should not be changed because there may not be enough data to support such a change and the Work Group did not want to disadvantage pediatric candidates inadvertently, and the MELD/PELD system for pediatric candidates is under consideration for modification due to concerns that it is does not adequately prioritize pediatric candidates.
-Additionally, LSAM analysis revealed that if pediatric patients were to be assigned any points value below median MELD at transplant, their transplant rates may decrease.
-However, the Work Group quickly realized that retaining status quo for the pediatric points assignment would indeed disadvantage pediatric candidates with standardized MELD/PELD exceptions in the new proposed system for adult points assignments, because the pediatric scores set by existing policy would almost always be less than the median MELD at transplant in the DSA.
+At first, the Work Group agreed the standardized points system that currently exists for pediatric candidates should not be changed because there may not be enough data to support such a change and the Work Group did not want to disadvantage pediatric candidates inadvertently, and the MELD/PELD system for pediatric candidates is under consideration for modification due to concerns that it does not adequately prioritize pediatric candidates.
+Additionally, LSAM analysis revealed that if pediatric patients were to be assigned any points value below median MELD at transplant, their transplant rates may decrease.30 However, the Work Group quickly realized that retaining status quo for the pediatric points assignment would indeed disadvantage pediatric candidates with standardized MELD/PELD exceptions in the new proposed system for adult points assignments, because the pediatric scores set by existing policy would almost always be less than the median MELD at transplant in the DSA.

 The Work Group therefore agreed to change the points assignment system for pediatric candidates.
 For most diagnoses, the Work Group agreed that candidates meeting the criteria for the standardized exceptions should receive a score equal to the median MELD at transplant.
 These pediatric candidates would receive a slight advantage over adult candidates that qualify for the same diagnosis.
-The Work Group agreed this advantage in access to transplant for pediatric candidates is appropriate, given the medical implications of delayed access to transplantation on growth and development.
-Providing preference to pediatric candidates is also supported by the Prudential Lifespan Account and Fair Innings Concept documented in OPTN's "Ethical Principles of Pediatric Organ Allocation."
-30
+The Work Group agreed this advantage in access to transplant for pediatric candidates is appropriate, as providing preference to pediatric candidates is supported by the Prudential Lifespan Account and Fair Innings Concept documented in OPTN's "Ethical Principles of Pediatric Organ Allocation."31